MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 1. When using Linux, make sure your `.crx` extension file is available on the machine that the extension will be installed on.
 Copy the `.crx` extension file to a local directory, or use a network share that is reachable from the machine.

 1. Create a JSON file where the name of the file corresponds to the ID of your extension.
-For example, create a JSON file with the file name `aaaaaaaaaabbbbbbbbbbcccccccccc.json`.<!--30 letters, ok?-->
+For example, create a JSON file with the file name `aaaaaaaabbbbbbbbccccccccdddddddd.json`.

    The name of the preferences JSON file is your Microsoft Edge extension's CRX ID, followed by a `.json` extension.
 The CRX ID is a unique 32-character code which is the letters that are present at the end of your extension's URL.